Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Individuals make up by far the largest portion of Madison Investment Advisors’ client base.
 Of these individual clients, most come in below the high-net-worth threshold.
 The firm also works with high-net-worth individuals, banks, pensions and other retirement plans, charitable organizations, government entities, investment advisors, insurance companies and businesses.

-Madison Investment Advisors generally imposes a minimum account size of $500,000 for equity accounts and $1 million for fixed-income accounts.
+Madison Investment Advisors generally imposes a minimum account size of $500,000 for equity accounts fixed-income accounts.

 Services Offered by Madison Investment Advisors